© Crown copyright 2019

 Section 1 – Introduction

-This guidance sets out straight forward steps that can help mitigate the threat of goods vehicles being used in vehicle as a weapon attacks.
+This guidance sets out straightforward steps that can help mitigate the threat of goods vehicles being used in vehicle as a weapon attack.

 - help prevent acts of terrorism